microsoft/MLOpsPython/docs/getting_started.md

 #### Web Service Authentication on Azure Kubernetes Service

 When deploying to Azure Kubernetes Service, key-based authentication is enabled by default.
 You can also enable token-based authentication.
 Token-based authentication requires clients to use an Azure Active Directory account to request an authentication token, which is used to make requests to the deployed service.
-For more details on how to authenticate with ML web service deployed on the AKS service please follow the Azure documentation on [web service authentication](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-azure-kubernetes-service#web-service-authentication).
+For more details on how to authenticate with ML web service deployed on the AKS service please follow [Smoke Test](../ml_service/util/smoke_test_scoring_service.py) or the Azure documentation on [web service authentication](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-azure-kubernetes-service#web-service-authentication).

 ### Deploy the model to Azure App Service (Azure Web App for containers)